What is universal credit?

 It was designed to make claiming benefits simpler.

-A single universal credit payment is paid directly into claimants' bank accounts to cover whichever benefits they are eligible for.
+A single universal credit payment is paid directly into claimants' bank accounts to cover the benefits for which they are eligible.

 Claimants then have to pay costs such as rent out of their universal credit payment (though there is a provision for people who are in rent arrears or have difficulty managing their money to have their rent paid directly to their landlord).